 Through the Future of Retail Regulation project, we are looking to remove unnecessary prescriptive rules and introduce new principles into the licence.
-This will put responsibility on suppliers to deliver good consumer outcomes, provide future-proof effective protection for consumers in a rapidly changing market and allow room for suppliers to compete and innovate.
+This will put responsibility on suppliers to deliver good consumer outcomes, provide future-proof effective protection for consumers in a rapidly changing market, and allow room for suppliers to compete and innovate.
 We expect to include a new broad requirement on suppliers to have special regard to the needs of their vulnerable consumers.
 We are also expecting to include a principle that suppliers should help consumers make informed choices and remove the prescriptive rules around sales and marketing.
 In 2017-18 we will address another part of the rules in the licence and consider the appropriate balance between rules and principles.
 We expect this to focus primarily on supplier written communications with consumers.

-As well as improving the regulations, we will continue our work to ensure we address compliance issues affecting all types of consumers in a way that is targeted, focused and ensures that lessons learned are shared across suppliers.
+As well as improving the regulations, we will continue our work to ensure we address compliance issues affecting all types of domestic consumers and non-domestic consumers in a way that is quick, focused and ensures that lessons learned are shared across suppliers.
+We will develop our approach to compliance to take account of the increased importance of principles in the supply licences and seek to provide transparency over the actions we are taking to address compliance issues.

-We are working with Citizens Advice and Ombudsman Services: Energy to ensure we have a good understanding of what is happening in the market.
-We will build our links with other relevant consumer bodies and charities over the course of the year so we can seek to identify and address issues as soon as possible after they arise, and start to identify leading indicators of problems so that they can be addressed.
+We are working with Citizens Advice and Ombudsman Services: Energy to help us spot where things might be going wrong for consumers.
+We will work with Ombudsman Services: Energy to preserve the "golden thread" between its rulings on fair treatment, and our own compliance and enforcement action.
+We will build our links with other relevant consumer bodies and charities over the course of the year so we can identify and address issues as soon as possible after they arise.

-In particular, our work will include looking at how suppliers are meeting their obligations towards consumers in vulnerable circumstances, and holding the mirror up to suppliers on their performance.
+In particular, our work will include looking at how suppliers are meeting their obligations towards consumers in vulnerable circumstances, and holding the mirror up to suppliers on how they are treating domestic and non-domestic consumers.
 This may include conducting a deep dive into an area to understand good practice and unintended consequences of actions, and producing and sharing lessons from the information in our annual Report on Social Obligations.

-- Make amendments to the broad principles in the gas and electricity supply licenses, including a new vulnerability principle Q2 - Publish Report on Social Obligations, including reporting on how suppliers supported customers in vulnerable situations and managed debt and disconnection in 2016 - Q2
+- Make amendments to the broad principles in the gas and electricity supply licenses, including a new vulnerability principle - Q2 - Publish Report on Social Obligations, including reporting on how suppliers supported customers in vulnerable situations and managed debt and disconnection in 2016 - Q2